Scientific Advisory Council

 Dr. Deborah Morosini joined LOXO Oncology in 2016 as vice president of clinical affairs & patient engagement, bringing expertise in oncology drug development, clinical genomics and insightful philanthropic activism.
 Loxo Oncology, Inc. is a biopharmaceutical company innovating the development of highly selective medicines for patients with genetically defined cancers.
 As an early team member & VP at Foundation Medicine (FMI), she developed a niche specialty in the genomics of adolescent and young adult (AYA) cancer.
 Prior to joining FMI, she founded and led the molecular pathology group at AstraZeneca US, where she helped develop and implement biomarker strategies for biomarker driven trials.
 She currently serves on the Board of Directors for the National Comprehensive Cancer Network (NCCN) Foundation, the Bonnie J. Addario Lung Cancer Foundation, the National Patient Advocate Foundation (NPAF) scientific advisory board, Target Cancer, the NHGRI council, Cancer Support Community: New Jersey, and the development subcommittee for the AYA cancer foundation, Critical Mass.

-Dr. Skolnik is the Chief Medical Officer of TetraLogic Pharmaceuticals, a small clinical-stage biopharmaceutical company outside of Philadelphia, PA, USA.
-Dr. Skolnik previously served as Vice President of Clinical Research for TetraLogic and prior to that was a US Medical Affairs lead in Oncology for GSK, and was the clinical lead physician for several pivotal oncology programs at AstraZeneca.
+Dr. Skolnik is Vice President of Clinical Development for Inovio Pharmaceuticals and prior to that was Chief Medical Officer and VP of Clinical Research for TetraLogic Pharmaceuticals, as well as a US Medical Affairs lead in Oncology for GSK, and clinical lead physician for several pivotal oncology programs at AstraZeneca.
 Dr. Skolnik is a practicing pediatric hematologist-oncologist with experience in both large pharmaceutical and small biotechnology companies.
 Dr. Skolnik has experience with both early and late-stage clinical development and extensive experience in developing oncology drug programs for children.
 Dr. Skolnik previously served as chair of a Children's Oncology Group study, and has several peer-reviewed publications, one of which serves as the basis for novel trial design methodology in the pediatric oncology space.

 Oncology Scientific Advisor